stretchr/docs/SDKs/writing-sdks.md

 Software development kits (SDKs) are a great way to let customers interact with Stretchr's services, because they allow the end programmer to speak their own language.
 If you intend to use Stretchr, and there is no existing SDK, please consider starting an SDK and contributing to the open source Stretchr community.

+### Who is this document for?

+This document is for people who will be using Stretchr's services in a language where there isn't already an SDK.
+Be sure to check out our [list of SDKs on GitHub](https://github.com/search?q=%40stretchr+sdk) before embarking on writing your own.

 ### Goals

 SDKs have the following design goals: